General Analysis of B -> K^(*) l^+ l^- Decays at Low Recoil: Conclusions

 Our findings are of direct use to the high statistics studies at the LHC(b) experiments and forthcoming high luminosity flavor factories.
 We look forward to this application and future data.

 \acknowledgments

 DvD is grateful to Sebastian Hollenberg for comments on the manuscript, and to the particle theory group at the Excellence Cluster ``Origin and Structure of the Universe'' for kind hospitality during which parts of this work have been completed.
 GH gratefully acknowledges the kind hospitality of the theory group at DESY Hamburg, where parts of this work have been done.
+We thank Roman Zwicky for useful communications.